Barbara Grove, Office Administrator

 In 2013 Dave was hired as Visual Media Assistant, creating video presentations for St. Michael’s contemporary service.

 Dave is a member of St. Michael’s New Creation band, playing bass, guitar & vocals.
-He has performed with his own band, Brothers & Others, for over 25 years.
+He has performed with his own band, Brothers & Others, for over 25 years and a senior swing band, The Brittany Boys, for 8 years.

 With the restrictions imposed by the COVID-19 pandemic, Dave became the producer of the Sunday morning internet church service.
 His duties include designing and engineering the weekly service as well as performing and recording a weekly video of the contemporary band for inclusion in the service.